MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-prerequisites.md

 ## Prerequisites

-1. If you haven't already, complete the steps outlined in [Prerequisites for installing Azure Stack Hub resource providers from Marketplace](marketplace-resource-provider-prerequisites.md).
+1. If you haven't already, complete the steps outlined in [Prerequisites for installing resource providers from Marketplace](marketplace-resource-provider-prerequisites.md).

 2. Procure public key infrastructure (PKI) SSL certificates for Event Hubs.